Why is the Urban Leadership Certificate Program the right program for you?

 Foundations of Community Development

-A core tenant of urban ministry is understanding how to correctly engage with the community you’re serving.
-Often times, urban leaders are doing a great deal of work but aren’t necessarily doing it the most efficiently or effectively.
+A core tenant of serving under-resourced communities is understanding how to correctly engage with the community you’re serving.
+Often times, leaders are doing a great deal of work but aren’t necessarily doing it the most efficiently or effectively.
 This course will help each leader understand in-depth how their ministry/organization participates in the transformational process of the context they’re serving through engaging partnerships with youth, families, leaders, and core stake holders in the community.
 Through an exploration of asset development, systems change, capacity building, unpacking systemic issues impacting the community such as policing, poverty, and education, and community mapping.

 The cost of the year-long program is $1000 per registration.
 For this cost you will receive a total of 24 hours of direct learning time with instructors, minimally 10 hours of peer-to-peer engagement and growth learning, minimally 4 hours of one-on-one coaching, as well as an abundance of additional resources dedicated to your growth and transformation.

-If you’re interested in being a part of this life changing experience, register here.
+If you’re interested in being a part of this life changing experience, register below.